-1 'Emergency assistance' is another case, specific to the EDF, and distinct from the 'extreme urgency' referred to here, in which the negotiated procedure may be used, mainly for actions which are not governed by Article 19c of Annex IV to the Cotonou Agreement.
-Emergency assistance is linked to the application of Article 72 and/or 73 of the Cotonou Agreement.
-For OCTs, see also Article 79(5) of the Council Decision 2013/755/EU of 25 November 2013.
+Annex I to the 2018 FR, point 39(2).
+Emergency assistance is another case specific to the EDF and distinct from the extreme urgency referred to here, in which the negotiated procedure may be used for actions that are not governed by Article 19c of Annex IV to the Cotonou Agreement.
+Emergency assistance is linked to the application of Articles 72 and/or 73 of the Cotonou Agreement.
+See also Article 79(5) of Council Decision 2013/755/EU.